Skip to main content

 Mission

 In the NamTip project, scientists and stakeholders are working closely together to gain a better understanding of "desertification tipping points" and their impact on the livelihoods of Namibian farmers.
 At the same time, they are exploring ways to avoid such undesirable impacts - for example, through appropriate early warning systems.
 To this end, a wide variety of interdisciplinary studies are being conducted on the semi-arid pastureland of farms in the Greater Waterberg Landscape.
+At the same time, a transdisciplinary approach is pursued in order to ensure early integration of the stakeholders and to ensure that the project is geared to the problems and needs on site.

 The aims of NamTip are: